 What are steroid injections?

-Steroid injections are an injection of cortisone given to provide relief from pain, swelling and inflammation A steroid injection can be injected into or around a joint, tendon, ligament or used for clinical diagnostic purposes.
+Steroid injections are used in the field of Podiatric medicine to treat a wide range of musculoskeletal disorders.
+The most commonly used steroid is methylprednisilone, this is a corticosteroid medication used to relieve pain, swelling and inflammation.
+A steroid injection can be injected into or around a joint, tendon, or ligament, or used for clinical diagnostic purposes.

 Which conditions can steroid injections help with?

 Steroid injections can be useful in the treatment of the following conditions;

 - Morton’s Neuroma.